Introduction

 Conclusion

-The Books of Kings provide the church with a theological interpretation of history that is both sobering and hopeful.
-The narrative demonstrates that political power, military strength, and economic prosperity are no substitute for covenant faithfulness, and that God's judgment on unfaithfulness is real and consequential.
-Yet the narrative also preserves the hope that God's purposes are not defeated by human failure—a hope that finds its ultimate fulfillment in the coming of the true King, Jesus Christ, the son of David.
+The Books of Kings offer the church a theological interpretation of history that refuses easy comfort.
+Political power, military strength, and economic prosperity prove no substitute for covenant faithfulness.
+God's judgment on unfaithfulness is real, consequential, and inescapable.
+Yet the narrative preserves a thread of hope even in catastrophe: the Davidic line persists in exile, suggesting that God's purposes are not defeated by human failure.

 Implications for Ministry and Credentialing